 Ask the daycare what their policy is regarding dogs wearing collars during play.
 If collars are worn, what is their safety plan if dogs’ mouths get caught during play?
 If collars are not worn, how are dogs identified?
 You’ll find that your professional daycare managers are happy to answer all of these questions and explain their safety policies and their reasons for them.
 Staff is trained to deal with any outbreak of aggression that might result, and most facilities have a standing agreement with a local veterinarian should an emergency arise.
 In all daycares, dog owners should present proof of current vaccinations, and all should be healthy to prevent the spread of infectious diseases and parasites.
 Dogs are temperament tested in most cases to ensure the safety of all the canine attendees.

 How will I know which daycare is the best one for my dog?

 Ask questions.
 Visit multiple facilities.
 Talk to the manager and staff, and go with your instincts.
 Is the environment calm and controlled?
 Do the dogs seem stressed or happy?
 Are the staff members interacting with the dogs?
 If not, they can’t know them well enough to detect or avoid trouble.
 Is the daycare sufficiently staffed?
 Does the daycare have a screening process?
 If they don’t demand proof of vaccinations from you, they aren’t requiring it of anybody else.
 Does the daycare have a relationship with a vet that is close by?
 Are there specific strategies in place for handling problems as they arise?

 How do I find a daycare in my area?

+Word of mouth is a great reference.
+Search the Internet, ask your veterinarian, or check the local yellow pages.
 Once you find facilities you think you’ll like, go visit!
 The most important factor for choosing a daycare is its suitability for your dog and your instincts about the facility.